ejwillemse/BAN313Assignments/chapter1.md

 test_object("rejectH0", undefined_msg = "Make sure to define a variable `rejectH0`.",
             incorrect_msg = "Make sure that you correctly assigned the `TRUE` or `FALSE` value to `rejectH0`.
 Refer to the prescribed textbook on how to determine if we can reject (`TRUE`) or not reject (`FALSE`) the null hypothesis based on alpha.")

 success_msg("Correct!
-Remember to copy and post your answer from the editor into the `Assignment 1B: datacamp backup answers` test on clickUP.")
+Remember to copy and paste your answer from the editor into the `Assignment 1B: datacamp backup answers` test on clickUP.")
 ```